 🐶 iHeartDogs is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

-If you love your dog, and we know you do, you might want to start thinking about his food the way you do your own.
+If you love your dog (and we know you do), you might want to start thinking about their food the way you do your own.
 Do you wonder why every piece of kibble is the exact same shape?
-Are you curious how kibble can sit in a pantry for years at a time and not go bad?
+Are you curious how kibble can sit in a pantry for so long without going bad?
 Do you ever think about how kibble is affecting your dog’s health?
-Just as with human food, not all dog food is created equal.
+Just like with human food, not all dog food is created equal.

-If you are one of the curious pet parents out there who has questions about kibble, stick around to learn 4 things you didn’t know about kibble and an option that may work better for you and your dog.
+If you’re a curious pet parent who has questions about kibble, keep reading to learn four things you didn’t know about kibble.
+Plus, find out an option that may work better for you and your dog.

 1. How Kibble is Made

-Surely you don’t eat them every day, but over the course of your life we’d guess you’ve eaten your fair share of chicken nuggets.
-We know that meat of questionable quality or designation is ground up into a paste and injected into chicken nugget-shaped forms for baking.
-Even though they are tasty and convenient, we know we wouldn’t feel, look, or be at our best if we ate them every day.
+Many people have eaten their fair share of chicken nuggets, but they’re rarely a daily meal.
+That’s because the meat is often of questionable quality and is ground up into a paste formed into chicken nugget shapes for baking.
+Even though they’re tasty and convenient for many of us, we know we wouldn’t feel our best if we ate them every day.

 Kibble and chicken nuggets are not all that different.
-Yet, we often don’t think twice about feeding them to our dog, every day, for their entire lives.
+Yet, most pet parents don’t think twice about feeding kibble to their dogs every day for their entire lives.

-When kibble is made, raw meats, vegetables, carbs, and fillers, are mixed together to make a dough, which is then placed into a machine.
-Hot water or steam is applied at extremely high temperatures and pressure, which ‘cooks’ the dough.
-Extreme heat and pressure zaps the moisture and nutrients out of the chicken, salmon, or other combos of ingredients in your dog’s kibble.
+When kibble is made, raw meats, vegetables, carbs, and fillers, are mixed to make dough.
+Hot water or steam is applied at extremely high temperatures, which ‘cooks’ the dough.
+Extreme heat and pressure zap the moisture and nutrients out of the meat and other ingredients in your dog’s kibble.

-The dried brown bits of kibble are unappetizing to even the hungriest dog, so they are then sprayed with animal fats to make them palatable.
-Vitamins are added, to try to make up for what was lost during the cooking process, and artificial colors (such as caramel) and preservatives are added to make sure the food stays and looks ‘good’ to the humans buying it.
-By the time it’s done it’s pretty far removed from the whole ingredients that were originally used.
+The dried brown bits of kibble are initially unappetizing to dogs, so companies may spray the food with animal fats to make it palatable.
+Vitamins are added to try to make up for what was lost during the cooking process, and artificial colors (such as caramel) and preservatives are sometimes added to make sure the food looks ‘good’ to the humans buying it.
+By the time it’s done, it’s far removed from the whole ingredients originally used.

 2. What Ingredients Go into Kibble

-You’ve read the exposés on taco meat and hotdogs, and you know that regulations on what counts as ‘meat’ in human food are flimsy at best and suspicious at worst.
-Knowing that, do you think it is any better for dog food regulations?
+If you’ve read exposés on taco meat and hotdogs, you know that regulations on what counts as ‘meat’ in human food can be flimsy or suspicious.
+Knowing that, do you think it’s any better for dog food regulations?

-What counts as a ‘meat’ source in dog food can range.
-Whole, ground carcasses may be used, and animals can include those that are sick, diseased or dying.
-Vegetables are usually limited to whatever’s cheapest, and more expensive superfoods aren’t used, not that they would survive the high-heat processing anyway.
-Carbs bulk things up and provide body to the kibble dough.
+What counts as a meat source in dog food can range.
+Whole, ground carcasses may be used, along with animals that are sick, diseased, or dying.
+Vegetables are usually limited to whatever is cheapest.
+Even if expensive superfoods are used, their nutrients are unlikely to survive the high-heat processing anyway.
+So, kibble contains a lot of carbs because they bulk things up and provide body to the dough.